 HOPE AACR certified teams are required to go through specialized training such as: crisis intervention skills (emotional first aid), animal behavior and stress management, critical incident stress management, incident command system training, first aid and CPR, and pet first aid, to name a few. (click here to see the AACR National Standards)

-In addition, crisis response teams desensitize their dogs to common sights, sounds, and smells they may encounter at a crisis scenes.
-Crisis response work is appropriate for dogs only, which is mainly due to societal norms.
+In addition, crisis response teams desensitize their canines to common sights, sounds, and smells they may encounter at a crisis scenes.
+Crisis response work is appropriate for canines only, which is mainly due to societal norms.
 It’s common for people to see service dogs or working dogs in public places.

 What are the differences between AAA/T & AACR?